codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/saml/saml-pingid.md

   * **Application Certificate**: Type in any character.
 You will enter the correct value from PingID in the final step.
   * **Auto Sync users and teams to Codefresh**: Supported for Google/GSuite SAML integration.
 Select to automatically sync user accounts in to your Codefresh account.
 Optionally, define the time interval at which to sync, in hours, from 1 to 24.
 If you don't specify an interval, the sync interval is every 12 hours.
 1. Click **Add**.
+  The SAML integration for PingID is added and appears in the list of SSOs.
-1. In the Single Sign-On page, click the **Edit** icon for the PingID SAML integration you just created.
+1. In the Single Sign-On page, click the **Edit** icon for the PingID SAML integration you created.
 1. Copy the **Assertion URL** (client ID) that was automatically generated when you added the integration.
-You will need this in PingID.
 1. Continue with [Step 2: Configure SSO settings for Codefresh in PingID](#configure-sso-settings-for-codefresh-in-pingid).